AlanKrajina/JS-learn/README.md

 `Class Inheritance`:
 A class is like a blueprint — a description of the object to be created.
 Classes inherit from classes and create subclass relationships: hierarchical class taxonomies.
+Instances are typically instantiated via constructor functions with the `new` keyword.
+Class inheritance may or may not use the `class` keyword from ES6.

 ```js
 class Shoe{